Search for TeV Emission from Geminga by VERITAS: Observations, Analysis and Results

-VERITAS detects the Cherenkov light emitted by extensive air showers that are created when a particle enters the atmosphere.
-The image parameters are then compared with shape parameters that are derived from Monte Carlo simulations and specific cuts are made to separate gamma-ray showers from hadronic showers.
-Geometric parameters are applied to each event to calculate the arrival direction of the shower.

-The observations taken in wobble mode were analyzed using a reflected region background method.
-The signal region and the background regions (0.15$^\circ$ disk in the field of view) are taken around a radius 0.5$^\circ$ from the camera center but in different directions.
-Wobble mode allows for the background signal to be estimated in the same field of view as the source.
-This is an excellent method for the search of point-source objects.
+The data from the wobble mode observations were analyzed using a point source analysis using the reflected region background method \citep{Aharonian2001} and the ring background method \citep{Berge2007}.
+A significance is determined using the likelihood ratio method from \citet{LiandMa}.
+This type of analysis was done on the Crab nebula which resulted in a significant detection of $\sim 8$ gamma rays per minute and a differential flux at 1 TeV of $(3.63 \pm 0.15)\times 10^{-12}$ {\it photons} $TeV^{-1} cm^{-2}s^{-1}$.

-A steady-source analysis was first done on the data.
-Figure \ref{p2} shows a histogram of the squared angular distribution of the events recorded around the Geminga source location.
-The ON source data (points) of figure \ref{p2} are consistent with the OFF region (shaded), and therefore no significant excess was found.
-Figure \ref{p1} shows a 2-D map of the significance for the region and figure \ref{p3} is a 1-D histogram of significance of each pixel in the 2-D map of the significance.
+A steady/point source analysis was first done on the Geminga data.
+Figure \ref{p2} shows a histogram of the squared angular distribution of the ON (signal) and OFF (background) events recorded around the Geminga source location.
+The ON source data points of figure \ref{p2} are consistent with the OFF region (shaded area), and no significant excess was found.
+Figure \ref{p1} shows a 2-D map of the significance for each map bin surrounding Geminga and figure \ref{p3} is a 1-D histogram of the significance of each bin in the 2-D map.
 The 1-D histogram of significance is well fit by a Gaussian distribution corresponding to the expected background signal.
-The observations were analyzed using a point-source analysis.
-The 99\% confidence level \cite{helene} limit of the steady-source analysis for energies above 300 GeV is $< 2\times 10^{-12}cm^{-2}s^{-1}$ and for a pulsed search with energies greater than 200 GeV is $0.8-1.0 \times 10^{-12}cm^{-2}s^{-1}$.
-An extended-source analysis is ongoing.
+The 99\% confidence level \citep{Helene1990} limit of the steady/point source analysis for energies above 300 GeV is $< 2\times 10^{-12}\,photons \, cm^{-2}s^{-1}$.